 Here Are This Year’s Nebula Awards Finalists

-The Science Fiction and Fantasy Writers Association (SFWA) have announced their list of finalists for this year’s Nebula Awards.
+The Science Fiction and Fantasy Writers Association (SFWA) has announced its list of finalists for this year’s Nebula Awards.
 It’s the 60th year of the award, which honors the best of the best in science fiction and fantasy published in the United States in the prior year.
 This year’s awards honor books published in 2024.

 Members of the SFWA vote for their winners among the finalists in each category.
 Below are the finalists in book-related categories, including where readers can find the finalists in categories like short stories and novelettes.